 The amphibole mineral finds its utility for a variety of purposes.
-Because of its colouring and the ability to exhibit different colours when being viewed from different angles, one of the most prominent uses of amphibole is in decorations.
+Because of its coloring and the ability to exhibit different colors when being viewed from different angles, one of the most prominent uses of amphibole is in decorations.
 It can be simply shaped as desirable and then kept in the house as a decorative or interior designing item.
 Some of the observable uses are as paving stones, and as veneers or facings on the buildings.
 Another one of the uses of amphibole mineral includes its utility as crushed stone for activities such as road construction and railroad bed construction.
 This is vastly done near the sites where amphobiles are a common occurrence.